s312569/clj-biosequence/README.md

 ;; blast parameters object with accessors defined in the package.

 ;; BLAST searches can be indexed like any other biosequence file.
-In which case ;; the index are keyed to the query accession.
+In which case ;; the index is keyed to the query accession.

 user> (def blast-ind (index-biosequence-file tox-bl))
 #'user/blast-ind